 - ½ teaspoon kosher salt

-- 1 cup (2 sticks) unsalted butter chilled cut into pieces
+- 1 cup (2 sticks) unsalted butter (chilled, cut into small pieces)

-- 5 pounds Granny Smith Maccoun or other apples that have good firmness and flavor, preferably a combination
+- 5 pounds apples (choose from Granny Smith, Macoun, or other apples that have good firmness and flavor, preferably a combination)

 - Zest and juice of 1 lemon